DeepakTatachar/ADV-TRAIN/README.md

 ### Running Examples

 This repo has examples on how to train and visualize boundaries in /examples folder.
-To run then move them to the root folder.
-When using the training code please create the following folder structure in the root directory
+When using the training code please create the following folder structure in the root directory (this is autommatically created)

 ```
 /pretrained/<dataset name in small letters>/temp
 ```

 This lets the framework store the models with the nomenclature datasetname_architecture_suffix.ckpt.
 The temp folder contains information stored by the framework for resume support.

+### Pretrained Models
+We provide pretrained models in ./pretrained folder